dotnet/csharpstandard/standard/classes.md

 }
 ```

-The compiler generates code that uses the «TaskBuilderType» to implement the semantics of suspending and resuming the evaluation of the async function.
-The compiler uses the «TaskBuilderType» as follows:
+A compiler shall generate code that uses the «TaskBuilderType» to implement the semantics of suspending and resuming the evaluation of the async function.
+A compiler shall use the «TaskBuilderType» as follows:

 - `«TaskBuilderType».Create()` is invoked to create an instance of the «TaskBuilderType», named `builder` in this list.
 - `builder.Start(ref stateMachine)` is invoked to associate the builder with a compiler-generated state machine instance, `stateMachine`.